ibm-cloud-docs/discovery/custom-config.md

 You can create your own {{site.data.keyword.discoveryshort}} ingestion configuration in JSON if your data has special [conversion](#conversion), [enrichment](#enrichment), or [normalization](#normalization) needs.
 {: shortdesc}

 The following sections detail the structure of this JSON and the object that can be defined in it.

+If your collection was created using [Smart Document Understanding](/docs/services/discovery/sdu.html), the PDF and Word conversion settings listed will not be used, so changing these conversion settings will be ignored.
+{: note}

 ## Configuration structure
 {: #structure}